 Court Approval and Divorce Decree

-- Division of the couple's marital property, debts, and resolution of other financial matters;
+- Division of the couple's marital property, debts, and resolution of other financial matters

-- Child custody, living arrangements, and a visitation schedule; and
+- Child custody, living arrangements, and a visitation schedule; and provisions for withholding of income for child support

 Partial Divorce Settlement

 A divorcing couple may reach settlement on a number of issues related to the divorce, but might find themselves unable to agree on other questions.
 If this happens, a partial settlement might be reached, and the remaining unresolved issues will be submitted to the court for resolution.
+Even a partial settlement can still save the court and the parties considerable time (and money) by narrowing the issues so that they can focus their resources only on the matters in dispute.

 For example, if the couple has worked out a voluntary settlement on all issues related to their children (child custody rights, a visitation schedule, payment of support) but cannot agree on what to do with the family's vacation home, the court might approve a partial settlement agreement on custody and support, but will order that the property issue be submitted for resolution at trial.